aitesam961/aitesam961/README.md

 ### What I like?

 > My area of interest lies in Embedded hardware Design, Firmware development for advanced Technology solutions.
+Moreover, I enjoy working on Advanvced Computer architecture, RISCV based SOC design and FPGAs

 ### What I'm currently working on?
 > **Full Time:** Student (BS Electrical Engineering)